 - Business and Sales Books for Businesses

 - 19 Of The Best Sales Podcasts To Listen To Right Now!

 - Learn To Sell Like A Pro: 19 Best FREE Online Sales Training Videos

-In this era of iPads, iPhones, and apps, sales communications may be growing, but sales conversations are dying–and so are too many sales.
+In this era of iPods, iPhones, and apps, sales communications may be growing, but sales conversations are dying–and so are too many sales.
 Globalization, the explosion in competition, the slow economy, and fast-emerging technologies all have changed buying habits.
 Salespeople can no longer rely on traditional sales methodologies.
 They must change the conversation.

 In today’s sales world there’s no room for followers.
 But there’s plenty of room for leaders.
 Competition is intense, and if you don’t take a leadership role in producing results for your clients, someone else will.
 In Lead, Sell, or Get Out of the Way, Ron Karr outlines a repeatable process based on the powerful idea that great sellers lead relationships in the same way that great leaders sell ideas.

 The Book That Sparked A Selling Revolution In 1985 one book changed sales and marketing forever.
 Rejecting manipulative tactics and emphasizing “process,” Strategic Selling presented the idea of selling as a joint venture and introduced the decade’s most influential concept, Win-Win.

 What’s the secret to sales success?
 If you’re like most business leaders, you’d say it’s fundamentally about relationships and you’d be wrong.
 The best salespeople don’t just build relationships with customers.
 They challenge them.